 Following the Workshop

-A primary goal of the workshop is for you to walk away with concrete plans to organize your own event, or an event with peers from the workshop or lab, to connect with your local community or government representatives.
-We aim to encourage participants to contribute to their own science communication story and impact policy with skills gained from the workshop.
+The primary goals of the workshop are for you to walk away with concrete plans to be an effective science communicator, promote science communication together with peers from the workshop and colleagues, and build confidence in connecting with your local community or government representatives.
+We especially encourage participants to contribute their own science communication story and impact policy with skills gained from the workshop.
+We are happy to support you in your public engagement via science communication.

-To supplement this, we encourage you to sign-up as a speaker for the South Bend’s Science Cafe.
-Reach out to us at email@example.com to learn more and how to reserve a presentation slot.
-We also have developed local contacts with city and state level government representatives.
-If you would like to communicate your work with government representatives, reach out to us as we’d be happy to support you in scheduling these meetings.
+To support this, we have multiple opportunities available.
+First, we encourage you to sign up for the Indiana Science Communication Day at the Indianapolis Statehouse Monday March 11.
+We have organized for attendees to present their scientific expertise to benefit and impact policy makers in Indianapolis.
+As a secondary local opportunity, we encourage you to sign-up as a speaker for the South Bend Science Cafe.
+Reach out to us at firstname.lastname@example.org to learn more and how to reserve a presentation slot.
+Lastly, we have developed local contacts with city and state level government representatives.
+Thus, if you would like to communicate your work with specific government representatives, reach out to us as we’d be happy to support you in scheduling these meetings.